 The first part of their engagement session in St Paul, MN, was in Harriet Island.
 For the last one, they avoid the Minnehaha falls park, the stone arch bridge, the Como Conservatory, and the other overrated parks.
 Instead, they decided for a total alternative option, a rooftop!
 We crossed the street and climbed an 80-foot-high building to access a roof top in Saint Paul, which offers amazing photos.

 A Variety of Rooftop in the City

 If artists love so much rooftop, it’s because they embodied an antique human dream: being the bird at the top of the world.
-I have scouted all the parking rooftop in town to choose the best ones.
-Some even offers amenities such as luxurious car rentals, which can be used for pictures.
+I have scouted all the parking rooftops in town to choose the best ones.
+Some even offer amenities such as luxurious car rentals, which can be used for pictures.